Paying for care

 Self-funding residents, who pay for their own care, sign only the Sanctuary Care contract, so everything is in one document.

-All of the below information applies to both local authority funded and self-funded residents, unless otherwise stated.
+All of the below information applies to both local authority funded and self-funded residents unless otherwise stated.

 Prior to moving into a home, a needs and financial assessment will be undertaken to ensure that the care services we provide are appropriate and affordable for you.
 A member of the care home team will come to your home, hospital or another place if you prefer.
 They will talk to you and your loved ones to better understand your physical and emotional needs.

-Care Home Fees and Costs
+What are the Care Home Fees and Costs?

 Weekly fees are based on a person’s accommodation costs plus their individual care costs.

-Accommodation costs refer to the bedrooms used within each care home and their special features and benefits, for example if they are en-suite or have patio doors leading to the gardens etc. All bedrooms are banded according to these features.
+Accommodation costs refer to the bedrooms used within each care home and their special features and benefits, for example, if they are en-suite or have patio doors leading to the gardens etc. All bedrooms are banded according to these features.